hoho/conkitty-route/README.md

 ## About History API

 `conkitty-route` utilizes History API of the modern browsers.
-For most of cases History API will be used automatically. `conkitty-route` adds a click handler for anchor tags and uses `history.pushState()` to actually change browsers location.
+For the most of cases History API will be used automatically. `conkitty-route` adds a click handler for the anchor tags and uses `history.pushState()` to actually change browsers location.
 When the location is changed, only a corresponding part of the page is rerendered.
 Of course, you can change the location manually, using [$CR.set()](#crseturi--reload-replace) method.